guillaume-rce/website_oniverse/README.md

 - [License](#license)

 ## Description
-This project aims to create a website for Oniverse, a futuristic game development company.
+This project aims to create a website for Oniverse, a fictif game development company.
 The website is an e-commerce platform that allows users to browse and purchase oniverse games.
 The website also includes a social part where users can interact with each other and share their experiences with the games, there is also a achievements system that rewards users for their activity on games.

 This project comes from a school project, the goal is to create a e-commerce website but I wanted to go further and create a website that could be used by a real company and learn more about the technologies used in the project.